ybenitezf/cdk_polylith/README.md

 git rm app.py
 ```

-The content of should be like:
+The file content should look like:

 ```python
 import aws_cdk as cdk